Paul Dempsey: 1994–2007: Something for Kate

-Other projects

 In late 1997, Dempsey filled in as a guitarist for Brisbane band Fur, and Perth-based band Ammonia.
 He also played drums for two Bluebottle Kiss shows and for his sister's band, John Smith.

-In 1998, he recorded an album of songs that he had written for a side project with other musicians called Scared of Horses.
+In 1998, he recorded an album of songs that he had written for a side project with other musicians (including Glenn Richards of Augie March) called Scared of Horses.

 In 2003, he produced and played drums, bass, guitar and keyboards on The Givegoods' 2003 album, I Want to Kill a Rich Man.
 The Givegoods was the project of Tom Morgan (Smudge) and Andy Calvert, with assistance from Evan Dando (The Lemonheads) and Juanita Stein (Waikiki and Howling Bells).

-Between 2006 and 2010, Dempsey produced the album The Gleaner for Melbourne singer-songwriter Brendan Welch.